 As one of the oldest parts of America, there is no shortage of landmarks to visit.
 While you’re in the Northeast, you can visit:

-Do you still have questions about attending the best colleges in the Northeast?
+Do you still have questions about attending the best Northeast colleges?
 These FAQs answer some of the most common questions.

 According to U.S. News World and Report, Williams College is the best liberal arts college in the Northeast.

 Students (and parents) care about affordability, especially when tuition costs seem to rise each year.
 Based only on tuition fees, as reported by U.S. News, Harvard University is the best affordable college in the Northeast.
-In fact, 20% of students pay nothing to attend Harvard College, and over half receive need-based scholarships.
+In fact, more than 22% of students pay nothing to attend Harvard College, and over half receive need-based scholarships.

 According to acceptance rate data, some of the most selective colleges in the Northeast include Columbia University, Harvard University, MIT, and Yale University.